danielsineus/BLACK_AMERICAN_TEXT/README.md

 * tidytext
 * ggplot2

 The first thing to tidy the data collected is by tokenizing the texts into a bag of words, that is to say attribute a row to each word.
 I noticed that some words are unnecessary and they have to be removed subsequently.
 These are not nouns or adjectives.
 These grammatical entities that have been removed refer to entities such as articles, prepositions, conjunctions, and so on.
-In case there is a need to know more about the stopwords that have been excluded from the text analysis, please refer to this link: https://www.ranks.nl/stopwords.
+In case there is a need to know more about the stopwords that have been excluded from the text analysis, please refer to this link: https://www.ranks.nl/stopwords or http://xpo6.com/list-of-english-stop-words/.
 The tokenization has been done with grouping the texts according to the titles of the books by authors.

 ## Comments on the Results
 ---